DigitalPenguin1/ClassicFishingCompanion/README.md

 - Timer appears only when a fishing buff is active

 ### UI not showing?
-- Make sure addon is enabled
+- Make sure the addon is enabled
 - Check for Lua errors with `/console scriptErrors 1`
 - Try `/reload` to reload the UI